-(Effective from 2017-2021 Batch)
+(Effective for Batch 2018-22)

-PREAMBLE- BID Four Year Corse at ASAP AUR
+PREAMBLE-BID Four Year Corse at ASAP AUR

 Amity University aims to achieve academic excellence by providing multi-faceted education to students and encourage them to reach the pinnacle of success.
 The University has designed a system that would provide rigorous academic and professional programme with necessary skills to enable a student to excel in career.